glifxyz/sdxl-webcam/readme.md

-# SDXL turbo virtual webcam
+# SDXL turbo virtual webcam demo

-This script passes your webcam feed into SDXL turbo img2img and streams it to a virtual cam you can use.
+This script passes your webcam feed into SDXL turbo img2img and streams it to a virtual cam you can use in your Zoom calls.
-Around 15 fps on a 3080.

 ![Alt text](demo.gif)